 5. Air Filters Everywhere

 If you live in a bustling city, you better believe that having an air filter is necessary.
 Be it activated charcoal or HEPA filter, having a contraption that takes care of dust, smells and poison particles in the air is always a good thing.
 You don’t have to spend a small fortune on filters, but they will make a world of difference.

 There are many uses for this beauty of a lamp, and the positive effect it has on purifying the indoor air is at the very top.
 It will kill unpleasant odors in the room, wipe out all types of allergens including pollen and smoke and on top of it, it gives a warm light to your home, so you kill two birds with one lamp here.

 If you’re battling with mildew and mold in your home, you need to act fast.
 In fact, if the things have gone out of hand when it comes to mold, you might need professional cleaning help to exterminate it.
 There are plenty of services to choose from, Helpling SG being at the very top of the list that can help you with this problem.

-If you decided to tackle it all on your own, get a dehumidifier stat.
-Though they don’t come cheap, having a dehumidifier will save you from dealing with breathing problems that come as the aftermath of constantly breathing in fungi.
+If you decided to tackle it all on your own, get a cheap dehumidifier for your home.
+Having a dehumidifier will save you from dealing with breathing problems that come as the aftermath of constantly breathing in fungi.
 As soon as you spot mildew or mold in your home, clean it thoroughly by using vinegar, baking soda or other strong disinfectant and then crank up your dehumidifier so that the stubborn mold doesn’t come back.

 8. NO-VOC Products in Your Home